FrankWills/Bob_Ross2/README.md

 The standard format from bob ross 1.
 Draws each dot in position and then rotates a given interval around a specified center.

+- angle_mod: the angle of rotation in radians per tick.
+Fractions of pi make symmetry

 ### Wave